-The first baby to be successfully grown in the lab was born only 40 years ago in 1978, and this was when in vitro fertilisation (IVF) began.
-It is only through IVF that it has been made possible to create embryos outside the body and replace them back into the uterus to continue growing.
-Making and growing embryos is tightly regulated in the UK by the Human Fertilisation and Embryology Authority (HFEA) and it can only be done in licensed clinics by professional embryologists.
+The first baby to be successfully grown in the lab was born only 40 years ago in 1978 and this was when in vitro fertilisation (IVF) began.
+IVF has made it possible to create embryos outside the body and replace them back into the uterus to continue growing and hopefully make a healthy baby.

 Why Grow Embryos Outside the Body?

-The basic steps to create and grow embryos in a lab are always the same:
+The basic steps to create and grow embryos are always the same:

 - Fertilisation using eggs and sperm

-- Embryo Development for up to a week
+- Embryo development for up to 6 days